 To get a better grip on it, and to avoid changing the timing, try adding just the first 'and', to make sure it still sounds the same as before, as shown below.

 Viola, you have invented swing timing!

 OK, so how does this all relate to African drumming?
-Well, if you see a chart marked swing, like this:
+Well, if you see a rhythm like this...

-...in fact it is meant to be played like this:
+...in swing timing, it is meant to be played like this:

 Swing Timing is Fluid

-While the charts above show the basic concept behind swing timing, in practice the notes are not all exactly the same length.
-The timing becomes less precise and more fluid.
+The charts above show the basic concept behind swing timing, but in practice the notes are not all exactly the same length.
+The timing and the spaces between the notes become less precise and more fluid.

 The length of the notes can also change over the course of the song.
 This will change the feel of the swing.

 It's something that eventually becomes easier to feel.
 Getting a hang of it is just a matter of practice.
-When in a drum circle, take the cue of the timing from the leader.
+When in a drum circle, take your cue from the leader.